last updated: 14 April 2025

 ‘Can I use your balcony for my next visit?’ had been Andy’s reaction.

 Kahu smiled and flicked through the notebook.
-‘There aren’t many stories in this collection, yet.
-Most entries are short statements from different planets.
+‘There aren’t many stories in this collection.
+Most entries are short statements from different planets, sometimes contradictory.
 Though on some subjects the universe agrees unanimously.’

 ‘Such as?’